Leading oilfield services company

 terms and pricing in the second half of 2012.

-The effective tax rate is expected to be approximately 35% for
+The effective tax rate is expected in the range of 37-39% for this

 Although we remain optimistic on Weatherford's operational and

-financial leverage to international growth in 2012, the company's
+financial leverage to international growth in 2012, its weak

 ) are causes of concern.